Gamma234/YouTube_Downloader/README.md

 1. Complete the following for "Windows 10".
    1. Download and install "python" from website (https://www.python.org/).
    2. Go to CMD and type some commands.
-      a.
-Type "pip install pytube" as a command to install "pytube".
+      1. Type "pip install pytube" as a command to install "pytube".
-      b.
-Type "pip install pytube3" as a command to install "pytube3".
+      2. Type "pip install pytube3" as a command to install "pytube3".
-      c.
-Type "pip install ffmpeg-python" as a command to install "ffmpeg-python".
+      3. Type "pip install ffmpeg-python" as a command to install "ffmpeg-python".
    3. Modify "pytube/extract.py".
 Change "cipher" in 301 line to "signatureCipher".
    4. Download "ffmpeg" from website (https://github.com/BtbN/FFmpeg-Builds/releases).
    5. You must check whether it contains the "bin" folder or not.